YuvrajPaiKhot/Projects_ML/README.md

 # Projects_ML
-All the projects I've created while learning Machine Learning and diving into the world of AI
+All the projects I've created while studying Machine Learning and diving into the world of AI